verus-lang/verus/Verus-Retreat-2023.md

 *Overview of new/upcoming features (2-3 hours in the morning)*

-- Traits
+- Traits (Chris)
-- Prophecy variables
+- Prophecy variables (Andrea, Travis)
-- State machines
+- State machines (Travis)
-- Steps towards a framework for getting started with concurrency
+- Steps towards a framework for getting started with concurrency (Jay L)

 *Experience reports building systems in Verus (2 hours in the afternoon)*

+(Ask people for 10-minute presentations)
 - What's working well
 - What isn't working